Tocard/documentation/docs/usage/streams/partitioning.md

 ---

 # Partitioning
-Partitions (sharding) can be understood as sub-streams, or in other words, parts of a stream, and it **enables streams to scale horizontally**.
+Partitions (sharding) can be understood as substreams, or in other words, parts of a stream, and it **enables streams to scale horizontally**.

 <!-- TODO: copy Stream partitioning from https://www.npmjs.com/package/streamr-client -->